mohammadabidhafiz1294/physics-note/PHYSICS/4 Y/404 Solid state physics/Dielectric Properties(CH-01).md

 A dipole moment is a fundamental property describing charge separation in physical systems, important for understanding polarization in dielectrics, molecular interactions, and magnetic properties of materials.
 It bridges microscopic charge distributions to macroscopic observables such as material polarization under external fields.

 ### Electric Polarization
-Electric polarization is the phenomenon in which an electric dipole moment per unit volume, called the polarization $$ \mathbf{P} $$, is induced in a material when it is subjected to an external electric field $$ \mathbf{E} $$.
+Electric polarization is the phenomenon in which an electric dipole moment per unit volume, called the polarization $\mathbf{P}$, is induced in a material when it is subjected to an external electric field $\mathbf{E}$.
 It represents the alignment or displacement of charge distributions within the material.

 ##### Definition of Electric Polarization
 - Polarization $\mathbf{P}$ is defined as the electric dipole moment per unit volume: